 “Coronary arteries are like the gas lines to the heart,” explains Dr. Salazar.
 “They allow the heart to have energy to pump.
 Without gasoline, your car will sputter and stop working.
 The heart is the same way.
 In this baby’s case, we were asking the heart to do a tremendous amount of extra work to try to pump through that severe blockage, and with a coronary obstruction.
 It’s what I call a ‘double whammy.’”

-When Hayes was just four days old, Dr. Salazar and affiliated pediatric heart surgeon Robert Hanfland, MD, Assistant Professor of Pediatric Cardiovascular Surgery at McGovern Medical School, performed a six-hour procedure during which they opened up the area above the aortic valve, and in such a way as to also relieve the obstruction to the coronary artery.
+When Hayes was just four days old, Dr. Salazar and the affiliated pediatric heart surgery team performed a six-hour procedure during which they opened up the area above the aortic valve, and in such a way as to also relieve the obstruction to the coronary artery.
 They used patches, made of tissue from Hayes’ pericardium (the sac surrounding the heart), to augment the area around the aortic valve.
 “We can normally accomplish this with one or two patches,” says Dr. Salazar.
 “But this patient required four.”

 The surgery was a success.
 Two weeks later, Hayes developed a narrowing in a different part of the aorta, which they had been keeping an eye on from the beginning.
 Explains Dr. Salazar, “Early on, we told the parents that additional aortic stenosis could occur farther downstream, and we would keep a close eye on Hayes.
 Two weeks after his initial surgery, we noted a narrowing of his aorta, called a coarctation, toward the back.
 Catching it early enabled us to repair it through a small incision in the chest wall, called a thoracotomy, rather than having to do another big surgery.”